Brandonkhumalo/my-school-hub/replit.md

 -   **Marks Entry:** Teachers can add and update student marks for subjects they teach, with support for different exam types (test, quiz, assignment, midterm, final exam).
 Student list is intelligently filtered to show only: (1) students who have existing marks for that subject with the teacher, or (2) students in classes taught by that teacher.
 -   **Attendance Register:** Daily attendance tracking with four status options (Present, Absent, Late, Excused).
 -   **Subject Performance Analytics:** View comprehensive statistics including class average, pass rate (≥50%), top 5 performers, and exam type breakdowns.
--   **Parent-Teacher Messaging:** Two-way communication system allowing teachers to view messages from parents and reply to them.
+-   **Parent-Teacher Messaging:** Two-way communication system allowing teachers to both view/reply to messages from parents AND initiate new conversations with parents.
+Teachers can toggle between viewing existing conversations and searching for parents to start new conversations.
 Messages are organized by conversation with message history.
 -   **Navigation:** Complete sidebar with links to Dashboard, Add Marks, Attendance, Performance, and Messages.
 -   **API Endpoints:**
     - `GET /api/teachers/subjects/` - List subjects taught by teacher